-Entrees: Fish and Turkey
+Entrees for a Healthy Mind: Fish and Turkey

 If you’re not a fan of seafood, turkey is another adequate source of selenium, proven to help boost mood.
 While turkey’s tryptophan content has long been infamous for causing the all-too-familiar Thanksgiving Day food coma, tryptophan is actually quite misunderstood.
 Instead of making you tired all on its own, it produces serotonin, an anti-depressant that helps regulate your sleep cycles.
 Without tryptophan, the brain cannot produce serotonin, which helps with memory, transmitting impulses between nerves, sense of well-being and mood balance.

-Sides: Broccoli and Beans
+Sides for a Healthy Mind: Broccoli and Beans

 High in protein and low in saturated fat, beans make another smart food choice for brain health.
-They contain folate, iron, potassium, magnesium and choline (a B Vitamin), just to name a few nutrients.
+They contain folate, iron, potassium, magnesium and choline (a B vitamin), just to name a few nutrients.
 Consuming beans can increase acetylcholine, a neurotransmitter that assists with maintaining involuntary bodily function.
 Beans can also help stabilize glucose, which your brain needs but cannot store.

-Garnishes: Berries, Walnuts and Avocado
+Garnishes for a Healthy Mind: Berries, Walnuts and Avocado

 Like berries, avocados can help decrease your chance of Alzheimer’s.
 They contain monounsaturated fat, which lowers the bad cholesterol linked to the development of Alzheimer’s, and increases blood flow to the brain.
-In addition, consuming avocados helps lower blood pressure, and so also decreases risk of hypertension, a condition that often contributes to cognitive decay.
+In addition, consuming avocados helps lower blood pressure, and also decreases risk of hypertension, a condition that often contributes to cognitive decay.
 In fact, lower blood pressure supports overall brain health.

-Drinks: Milk and Lemonade/Fruit Juice
+Drinks for a Healthy Mind: Milk and Lemonade/Fruit Juice

 We’ve all heard the old adage, “Don’t cry over spilled milk,” but maybe there is a reason to do so.
-Milk provides Vitamin D, low levels of which are associated with depression, and Vitamin B12, a lack of which causes low levels of S-adenosylmethionine, used in the brain to process chemicals that balance mood.
+Milk provides vitamin D, low levels of which are associated with depression, and vitamin B12, a lack of which causes low levels of S-adenosylmethionine, used in the brain to process chemicals that balance mood.
 Milk also provides thiamine, which the body cannot produce on its own.
 A thiamine deficiency can cause Korsakoff’s syndrome, a condition that affects memory and balance, and can cause ataxia (lack of muscle coordination), and other symptoms.

 While we’re often warned against indulging in too many sugary drinks, an occasional lemonade or fruit juice can provide us with a natural form of glucose that helps the body process sugar from carbs, and temporarily boosts memory, alertness and mental ability.

-If you’ve ever needed a reason to justify eating more chocolate, here it is: The Vitamin E found in dark chocolate decreases cognitive decline with age.
+If you’ve ever needed a reason to justify eating more chocolate, here it is: The vitamin E found in dark chocolate decreases cognitive decline with age.
 In addition, dark chocolate contains caffeine, which improves focus and stimulates endorphin production, thus kick-starting a sense of well-being and a feeling of happiness.
-Along with Vitamin E and caffeine, consuming dark chocolate provides you with flavanol, an antioxidant that increases blood flow to brain.
+Along with vitamin E and caffeine, consuming dark chocolate provides you with flavanol, an antioxidant that increases blood flow to brain.

-The Smart Plate: A Meal to Power your Brain
+The Smart Plate: A Meal to Power Your Brain

 After all this talk of food, your stomach might be growling.
-Here’s how you can create your own smart plate for dinner tonight.
+Here’s how you can create your own smart plate for dinner tonight:

 - First, include a fist-sized portion of fatty fish or turkey garnished with one-quarter avocado, sliced thinly.
-According to Carol Sorgen’s article, “Eat Smart for a Healthier Brain,” available on WebMD, because avocados contain high levels of fat, experts recommend eating only one quarter to one half of an avocado daily.
+According to Carol Sorgen’s article, “Eat Smart for a Healthier Brain,” on WebMD, because avocados contain high levels of fat, experts recommend eating only one quarter to one half of an avocado daily.

 - As a side, include a small portion of broccoli garnished with chopped walnuts.
-You can also add nuts to cereal, yogurt, desserts, and meats.
+You can also add nuts to cereal, yogurt, desserts and meats.
 The experts in Sorgen’s article recommend consuming one ounce per day.

 - They also recommend eating half a cup of beans daily, so go ahead and add a scoop to your plate, right beside your broccoli.